T3KScarecrow/Alagaesia-Wiki/Alagaesia/The Book/The Book.md

 "I think I'll go visit the Citadel of Light to put in one last prayer to Vitalas before we set off."
 Gabriel added after a short silence.
 "Yes, I think I'll join you.
 I've wanted to see the inside of the Citadel for a while now."
 Wiate agreed.
 "I'll come too!
 Love me a church!"
 Michael interjected gleefully.
-"It's settled then; I shall inspect whatever manner of transporta"
+"It's settled then; I shall inspect whatever manner of transportation the MoAH has seen fit to give us.
+Lyric'll show me the way.
+Michael, Gabriel, and Wiate shall pray for our safe travels at the church of Vitalas.
+And Aaron will... buy a waterskin.
+We'll all meet up at the northern stables in two hours.
+Got it?"
+Natalie summarised.
+"Aye."
+"Yes."
+"Fine."
+"Sounds good."
+"Uh, ok."
+"Good."

+### Chapter 2: The Magic Shop With the Cat

+The party split up in groups, each in the direction of their own errands.
+Aaron strolled alone through the Guild District of Caelora City, taking in the many heretical displays of